-Understanding the specific immune mechanisms linked to microcephaly may aid development of potential interventions that could either prevent of minimize the effects of ZIKV infection and microcephaly.
-Our results reveled that not only the concentration values of inflammatory markers are altered in ZIKV microcephaly, but also the relationships between them, which was read by our network analyses.
+elucidation, the interplay between cytokines, chemokines, and microcephaly development remains unclear.
+Understanding the specific immune mechanisms linked to microcephaly may aid development of potential interventions that could either prevent or minimize the effects of ZIKV infection and microcephaly.
+Our results revealed that not only are the concentration values of inflammatory markers altered in ZIKV microcephaly, but also the relationships between them, which was read by our network analyses.

 Using correlation matrices, we demonstrated that the cephalic perimeter values displayed unique statistical relationships with plasma biomarkers depending on the ZIKV infection status and occurrence of microcephaly.
-Our network analysis showed that the presence of ZIKV infection leads important differences in connectivity profile, involving the number of correlations, direction of the association as well as the main markers representing the most significant nodes.
+Our network analysis showed that the presence of ZIKV infection leads to important differences in connectivity profile, involving the number of correlations, direction of the association, as well as the main markers representing the most significant nodes.
 Indeed, the group of ZIKV microcephaly displayed a network with increased density of connections and changes in strength and directionality of the relationships, including appearance of several negative correlations.
-Similar analyses performed by our group in a number of clinical scenarios, such as tuberculosis [18, 19], HIV [32], malaria [33], and leishmaniasis [34], suggest that changes in the correlation network profile indicates alteration of the systemic inflammatory status.
-In this setting, increased connectivity usually infers augmented inflammation whereas decreased number of significant correlations compared to baseline control group may indicate uncoupling of the inflammatory response.
-We hypothesize that ZIKV infection itself leads to an immune homeostatic disturbance associated with uncoupling of the systemic inflammation whereas development of microcephaly may be due to a probable secondary factor that then intensifies the coordination of the inflammatory processes which is demonstrated by increased number of significant connections.
+A similar analysis performed by our group in several clinical scenarios, such as tuberculosis [18, 19], human immunodeficiency virus [32], malaria [33], and leishmaniasis [34], suggests that changes in the correlation network profile indicates alteration of the systemic inflammatory status.
+In this setting, increased connectivity usually infers augmented inflammation, whereas a decreased number of significant correlations compared with the baseline control group may indicate uncoupling of the inflammatory response.
+We hypothesize that ZIKV infection itself leads to an immune homeostatic disturbance associated with uncoupling of the systemic inflammation, whereas development of microcephaly may be due to a probable secondary factor that then intensifies the coordination of the inflammatory processes, which is demonstrated by an increased number of significant connections.

 Another important contribution of our study was the assessment of the molecular degree of inflammatory perturbation and its association with the cephalic perimeter of neonates infected with ZIKV.
 To our knowledge, no previous study has estimated the global inflammatory disturbance in blood of ZIKV neonates.
-We demonstrated that ZIKV infection is indeed linked to overall higher inflammatory perturbance, which was shown to be even more significant in the presence of microcephaly.
-We extended these observations to show that, in the entire study population, decreases in the cephalic perimeter measures was directly associated with increases in perturbance of several inflammatory biomarkers.
+We demonstrated that ZIKV infection is indeed linked to an overall higher inflammatory perturbance, which was shown to be even more significant in the presence of microcephaly.
+We extended these observations to show that, in the entire study population, decreases in the cephalic perimeter measures were directly associated with increases in perturbance of several inflammatory biomarkers.
 In addition, microcephaly led to unique inverse relationships between cephalic perimeter values and degree of perturbance of key inflammatory cytokines such as IFN- α 2 and IL-17A.
-IFN- α 2 is known to be critical to promote antiviral immune responses [25] whereas IL-17A has also been described to play significant role in pathogenesis of several lung-associated viral infection [35].
-Whether manipulation of these two important cytokines in experimental models results in alleviation of the pathological immune activation observed in ZIKV microcephaly is a potential topic of interest for further investigations.
+Interferon- α 2 is known to play an important role in promoting antiviral immune responses [25], whereas IL-17A has also been described to play a significant role in pathogenesis of several lung-associated viral infection [35].
+Whether manipulation of these 2 important cytokines in experimental models results in alleviation of the pathological immune activation observed in ZIKV microcephaly is a potential topic of interest for further investigations.